rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/3 - Predict/readme.md

 - Provision an HDInsight Spark Cluster running Spark 2.0
 - Customize the HDInsight cluster by adding CNTK and other Python packages
-- Move images from Azure Blob Storage into HDInsight's active Linux directory
+- Move images from Azure blob storage to HDInsight
 - Run Transfer Learning using a Jupyter notebook to build a paintings classifier

 <a name="Prerequisites"></a>